A second order differential equation for a point charged particle: A simple derivation of the ALD force equation

 Let us assume that the spacetime is the Minkowski spacetime $(M,\eta)$.
-In a normal coordinate system of $\eta$, the ALD equation is the third order differential equation
+In an inertial coordinate system of $\eta$, the ALD equation is the third order differential equation

-with $e$ being the charge of the electron, $m$ is the experimental inertial mass and the time parameter $t$ is the proper time respect to the metric $\eta$.
-The ALD has run-away and pre-accelerated solutions \cite{Dirac,Jackson}, both against what is observed in everyday experience and in contradiction with the first Newton's law of classical dynamics.
+with $q$ being the charge of the particle, $m$ the experimental inertial mass and the time parameter being the proper time respect of the metric $\eta$.
+The ALD has run-away and pre-accelerated solutions \cite{Dirac,Jackson}, both predictions in contradiction with the first Newton's law of classical dynamics and causality respectively.

-We present an elementary derivation of the ALD equation \eqref{lorentzdiracequation}.
-This derivation is what we have called {\it Rohrlich's argument} \cite{Rohrlich}.
-It illustrates an application of Cartan's adapted frame method \cite{Sternberg} that we will use later in the contest of generalized higher order fields in combination with maximal acceleration geometry.
-In addition, it does not require the formal introduction of the energy-momentum tensor for the generalized fields.
-Indeed, one deals formally with the geometry of point particles and the covariant Larmor's law.
+We present here an elementary derivation of the ALD equation \eqref{lorentzdiracequation} \cite{Rohrlich}.
+It illustrates an application of Cartan's method of moving frames that we will be adapted later in the contest of generalized higher order fields in combination with maximal acceleration geometry.
+The method does not require the formal introduction of the energy-momentum tensor for the electromagnetic field in a explicit way, although it makes use of the geometry of point particles and the covariant Larmor's law as phenomenological input.